NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - A8B is hittable after releasing the opponent
 - 5A hitbox appears two frames later
 - 5A(A) adjusted high crush frames to make more sense
+- 6A
-- 6A animation adjusted to not look so jumpy; combos into this timing adjusted
+ - Animation adjusted to not look so jumpy
+ - Combos into this timing adjusted
 - 4A window improved
 - Act4A unblockable
+- 2A damages adjusted
-- 2A damages adjusted: 0C (15 to 11); 1C (15 to 13); 2C: (15)
+  - 0C (15 to 11)
+  - 1C (15 to 13)
+  - 2C (15)
 - RA, RA(A) given three grabbable frames at the startup before the teleport
+- JA
-- JA now builds meter and lifts airborne opponents; can be subbed and teched
+  - Now builds meter and lifts airborne opponents
+  - Can be subbed and teched
+- 2X
+  - Comes out faster
+  - Requires and uses 75%
-- 2X comes out faster, requires and uses 75%; damage reduced from 80 to 60
+  - Damage reduced from 80 to 60
 - GRKnJ moved backwards

 #### Cosmetic